NamChain-Open-Initiative-Research-Lab/Magic-Square-Birthday-Anonymizer-and-ZKP-Verifier/README.md

       [14] => { 67, 27, 35, 11 }
       [15] => { 28, 9, 36, 67 }
       ```
    - To provide security and privacy these values are not stored as such, but the cryptographic hash values are stored.

-      :hash: SHA3-512 hash values
+Below we have used the :hash: SHA3-512 algorithm.

        ```
       [1]  => fa8a3c803410335e92daa008418a37c71591f9eb04010b32e0d7dffabb416eebc635dada0fe21669db27337e9735da94bb138c2e59cb966ca2e5cefed4a7713b